Continuing Appointment Review (CAR)

 Steps in the Continuing Annual Review (CAR)

 The following steps are a suggested guideline in preparing your application package:

-- Meet with your respective Chief or approved DFCM Program Director to discuss the application package, required documents and timeline going forward.
+- Meet with your respective DFCM Site Chief or Division Head to discuss the application package, required documents and timeline going forward.
 Faculty may also meet with their FD Lead

-- Identify and solicit reference letters (2).
+- Identify and solicit 1-2 reference letters.
 They should speak to the appointee's impact in teaching or scholarship/academic activities